dtdannen/unstuck-ai/README.md

     - [x] selects an offer by paying the invoice
     - [x] receives the result, returns it as the result of the MCP tool call
     - [ ] (testing) check invoice was paid in payment simulator before sending 6109
-    - [x] get image update working on digital ocean
+    - [x] get image upload working on digital ocean
     - [ ] get goose or claude to take a screenshot and call the mcp tool correctly

 2. Unstuck Frontend (Job Board and Workspace)